Made in America (The Sopranos): David Chase comments

 A.J.'s not going to be citizen-soldier or help the world; he'll probably be a low-level movie producer.
 But he's not going to be a killer like his father, is he?
-Meadow may not be a pediatrician or a lawyer, but she's not going to be a housewife.
+Meadow may not be a pediatrician or a lawyer, but she's not going to be a housewife-whore like her mother.
 She'll learn to operate in the world in ways Carmela never did.
 Tiny, little bits of progress—that's how it works.

 Chase later referred to scenes from previous episodes, specifically "Stage 5" and "Soprano Home Movies", appearing to hint at fan theories and critical interpretations:

 There are no esoteric clues.
 Everything that pertains to [the finale] was in that episode, and in the episodes before that, and the seasons before.
 There [were] indications of what the end is like, [such as] when Gerry Torciano was killed.
 Silvio was not aware a gun [was] fired until Gerry was [shot].
 That's the way things happen: It's already going on by the time you even notice it.
 I'm not saying anything.
 And I'm not trying to be coy.
 [But] to explain it would diminish it.

 In an April 2015 interview with DGA Quarterly, Chase said viewers and critics over-analyzed the series' ending:The ceiling I was going for was "don't stop believing".
 It [is] very simple and on the nose.
 That's what I wanted people to believe.
 There are attachments we make that are worth so much and we're lucky to have been able to experience them.
 Life is short.
 Either [Tony dies] here or some other time.
 But in spite of that, it's really worth it.
 So don't stop believing.